Jappineh Health Center Latrine Project – The Gambia

 This project is to dig two new sets of pit latrines at the health center, one for staff and visitors as well as one for patients.

 The patient latrines will be dug on the health center property and will be situated in an area that is easily accessible.
-Staff/visitor latrines will be in a separate area to discourage them being used by patients, maintaining a more sanitary environment.
+Staff/visitor latrines will be in a separate area to discourage them from being used by patients, maintaining a more sanitary environment.

 All work will be provided by local community members.
-A committee has been created and several planning meeting have been held to establish an estimate for the materials needed and the work to be done.
+A committee has been created and several planning meetings have been held to establish an estimate for the materials needed and the work to be done.
 Commitments have been made by the members to complete the work according to an established timeline.